pivotal/docs-tap/cli-plugins/build-service/command-reference/tanzu_build-service_builder_status.hbs.md

 # tanzu build-service builder status

-This command displays the status of a builder.
+This topic tells you how to use the Tanzu Build Service CLI `tanzu build-service builder status` command to display the status of a builder.

-### Synopsis
+## Synopsis

 Prints detailed information about the status of a specific builder in the provided namespace.